arrowtype/recursive/README.md

 Then, you can use the font with both `font-weight` and `font-variation-settings`!

-One handy trick is to use CSS custom properties to more easily control `font-variation-settings` – see this [CodePen](https://codepen.io/thundernixon/pen/MPdwZL?css-preprocessor=none) for an example of this.
+Notes:

+- `MONO` and `XPRN` are "unregistered" axes (not currently in Microsoft's official listing of variation axes and specs), so these tags must be used in all-caps and controlled via `font-variation-settings`.
-Note: you should be able to also use the property `font-style` to control `slnt` and `ital` axes, but these have some browser support issues at this point in time.
+- You will eventually be able to also use the property `font-style` to control `slnt` and `ital` axes, but these have some browser support issues (as of Oct 2019, but tools are rapidly evolving to better support variable fonts, so this will improve over time!)
+For now, these work best in `font-variation-settings`.
+- One weird trick: you can use CSS custom properties to more easily control `font-variation-settings` – see this [CodePen](https://codepen.io/thundernixon/pen/MPdwZL?css-preprocessor=none) for an example of this.

 ### Design recommendations